maxdobeck/books/sauce/locale-language-location/src/intro/lll.md

 ## Conclusion
 ### Time
-* Do not test timezone or temporal behaviors with End to End tests.
-Or with tools like Playwright, Appium, or Selenium.
+* Do not test timezone or temporal behaviors with End to End tests, or with tools like Playwright, Appium, or Selenium.
 * Do test using Unit tests and integration tests at the API or backend layer.
 * Do mock the UI and views so that these can be quickly tested without worrying about the underlying Operating System.
 * Do write short fast tests that can run dozens or hundreds of times a day.